RenderToolbox/mexximp/mPath/README.md

 Actually, it doesn't have to be `s`.
 The path is independent of the variable it's applied to.
-This makes mPath useful for defining data mappings and schemas:  You can discover the paths in existing variables, and you can express paths that don't exist in a variable yet.
+This makes mPath useful for defining data mappings and schemas:  You can discover the paths in existing variables, and you can express paths that don't yet exist in a variable.

 We can get the value at a path:
 ```